 - Leave the batter to rest in the fridge for at least 1 hour.

 - Preheat the oven to 270°C (518°F).

-- Bake until the madeleines have risen and are lightly golden on top.
+- Bake until the madeleine cakes have risen and are lightly golden on top.
 For large madeleine moulds similar to that pictured, this should take about 7-10 minutes, depending on your oven.

-- Leave the cakes to cool on a wire rack (the ridge-side facing down), and eat them warm or cold.
+- Leave the cakes to cool on a wire rack (the ridge-side facing down), and serve them warm or cold.

 The batter can be made several days ahead of time and left in the fridge to rest.
 I have kept batter in the fridge for up to 5 days with no problems.